inTone1337/SpotifySeekerAuth/README.md

 # SpotifySeekerAuth
-Spotify's "Token Swap and Refresh" implemented as an Azure Function.
+An implementation of the back-end used in Spotify's "Token Swap and Refresh" paradigm.